Do you want to hear the good news or the bad news first?

 Simplicity is the key word here – make sure that all your guides and manuals are written in a jargon-free, simple, and comprehensible language.

-It’s crucial to build a database with step-by-step guides which will be available for your customers to that they can find answers to some of the most frequently asked questions while they’re setting up your product and configuring it.
+It’s crucial to build a database with step-by-step guides that will be available for your customers so that they can find answers to some of the most frequently asked questions while they’re setting up your product and configuring it.

 For example, we at Autoklose have started such a database packed with different articles which give simple and easy-to-understand tips on how to set up our platform.

 And what’s more important, the number of articles in your database is growing consistently based on the feedback of our customers.

 For example, our Campaigns Section recently got a visual facelift + some new functionalities in an attempt to give our users a more detailed and granular overview of every prospect.

 Now you can see all the relevant information about your and your team’s campaigns, edit them, change their status, and add or delete them.

 And here’s our article which explains the benefits of this upgrade as well as how to make it work:

 Now, no matter how clear, simple, and succinct this explanation is, many people still prefer to actually see how a procedure is performed.

 That’s why a video can do wonders for your onboarding process, it’s engaging and easy on the eyes.